darktable-org/dtdocs/README.md

 ### Authoring Content

 - All content is authored in *plain*  markdown; no shortcodes and HTML should be kept to an absolute minimum , if at all
 - Minimalism is an absolute must.
-Less words are preferred
+Fewer words are preferred
 - Markdown files should be as short as possible
 - Images are used only when necessary
-- Follow the naming and capitalization norms present in the GUI of the application
+- Follow the naming and capitalization norms present in the GUI of the application - namely all headers and titles are in lower case, except for the very top-level section names
-- Headers in a file are not to exceed level three
+- Headers in a file are not to exceed level three (`###`)
 - The primary authoring language is English
 - Assume the reader has the application open while reading the user manual
 - You will be copy edited, don't take it personally
 - Changes to the content should be proposed via pull request or a similar mechanism
-- Use image callouts if you need to annotate an image (eg. mark parts of the image with a number and then explain the meaning in some text following the image).
+- Use image callouts if you need to annotate an image (i.e. mark parts of the image with a letter or number and then explain the meaning in some text following the image).
 Do not place words directly into the image for annotations, as this makes localization difficult

 ### Link conventions

-Internal links should be relative to the current file and must point to a markdown file.
+Internal links should be relative to the current file and must point to a markdown (`.md`) file.

 See the following examples for the conventions used in the manual